Best Camping Grill [Review & Guide]

 - Heat controls are on or off, not variable

-- Exterior of the grill gets very hot during use
+- The exterior of the grill gets very hot during use

 - Rust-resistant construction